Gh0st02/my-cyber-experience/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly available, in addition to restricting access to the network.

+What aspect of security do load balancers protect?
 - _Adding a Load Balancer helps ensure Availability as part of the CIA Triad in the event one of the VMs goes down._

+What is the advantage of a jump box?
 - _A jumpbox allows for better management of the environment as the NSG was configured to allow inbound access to only one machine via an SSH key pair._

-Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the sys logs and system system metrics.
+Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the **sys logs** and system **metrics**.

+What does Filebeat watch for?
 - _Filebeat is used to collect log files and collect data about specific files on remote machines._

+What does Metricbeat record?
 - _Metricbeat collects machine metrics such as uptime and CPU monitoring_

 The configuration details of each machine may be found below.
-_Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.

 | Name     | Function | IP Address | Operating System |
 |----------|----------|------------|------------------|